 The search terms report that Google offers allows you to see the exact keyword string that a user searched which caused your ad to display.
 Having this information helps you determine what new keywords should be added.

 While Google is now limiting what can be seen on a search terms report, it is still good to monitor and see what keywords potential prospects are searching.
-By doing this, you can also find new terms that you don’t want your ads to show for, commonly known as negative keywords.
+By doing this, you can also find new terms that you don’t want your ads to show, commonly known as negative keywords.

 As an example, here is a list of common phrases to try to avoid for home service campaigns: